generic-account/generic-account.github.io/Graphing-the-English-Language.md

 A project analyzing English with synonyms, NLP, and network theory by Akarsh Duddu and Gordon Lichtstein.

+Code and data can be found at (https://github.com/generic-account/syn_mapping)[https://github.com/generic-account/syn_mapping].

 ## Introduction

 What does a language look like?
 And what does that question even mean?